Cyentia Cybersecurity Research Library

 China's Evolving Approach To "Integrated Strategic Deterrence"

 This report looks at China’s evolving approach to integrated strategic deterrence.
-Drawing on a variety of Chinese military writings, this report explores the origins of this concept, how it relates to Chinese development of counter-intervention capabilities, and how Beijing’s assessment of its external security environment influences its requirements. (more available)
+Drawing on a variety of Chinese military writings, this report explores the origins of this concept, how it relates to Chinese development of counter-intervention capabilities, and how Beijing’s assessment of its external security environment influences its requirements.

 Added: October 25, 2018